mschuessler/two4two/README.md

 ```
 pip install .[example_notebooks_data_generation]
 ´´´

+## Training Models on two4two
 For training your own models you have two choices:
-1) *No GPU required and installation free*: Run our example notebook inside of Colab (this will download pregenerated datasets)
+1) *No GPU required and installation free*: Run our example notebook inside of [Colab](https://colab.research.google.com/drive/1-_sp1_eCc1ToeTQRxrXxGzaW-FLbGHxN?usp=sharing) (this will download pregenerated datasets)
-2) Install the **installation including all requirements for generating your own training data and training your own models**.
+2) Install the installation including all requirements for generating your own training data and training your own models**.
 This will install tensoflow and we recommend to have your own GPU available:
 ```
 pip install .[example_notebooks_data_generation,example_notebooks_model_training]
 ´´´

+You'll find the example notebook to train

 ## Classes
 The two classes for classifcation are *peaky* and *stretchy*.